PierreSenellart/provsql/doc/TODO/latent-variables.md

 - **Analytic conjugate closed forms** (Normal-Normal → Normal, Gamma-Poisson → NegBin, Beta-Bernoulli).
-A parametric leaf falls through to MC by design; recognising conjugacy and firing a closed form is an optional simplifier follow-up (§A.4), not the MVP.
+A parametric leaf falls through to MC by design; recognising conjugacy and firing a closed form is an optional simplifier follow-up (§A.4), not the MVP. *(Shipped for one important shape: the collapsed posterior of a latent conditioned on a correlated count -- `collapsedConditionalMoment` -- is exact by quadrature and subsumes the Gamma-Poisson / Beta-Binomial update against a count; general conjugacy detection remains the follow-up.)*

 ---